EVORA: Deep Evidential Traversability Learning for Risk-Aware Off-Road Autonomy: Introduction

 \subsection{Contributions}

 This work proposes an off-road navigation pipeline that tightly integrates the solutions to the uncertainty-aware traversability learning problem and the risk-aware motion planning problem.
 We explicitly quantify both the epistemic uncertainty to understand when the predicted traction values are unreliable due to novel terrain and the aleatoric uncertainty to enable the downstream planner to mitigate risk due to noisy traction estimates.
 The main contributions of this work are: \begin{enumerate} \item A probabilistic traversability model based on traction distributions (aleatoric uncertainty), with the ability to identify unreliable predictions via the densities of the traction predictor's latent features (epistemic uncertainty). \item A novel uncertainty-aware loss based on the squared Earth Mover's Distance ($\emdsq$~\cite{hou2016emd2}) with a closed-form expression derived in this work that improves traction prediction accuracy, OOD detection performance, and downstream navigation performance when used together with the uncertainty-aware cross entropy loss~\cite{natpn}. \item A risk-aware planner based on the CVaR of traction to handle aleatoric uncertainty.
-Our planner outperforms state-of-the-art methods that assume the nominal traction~\cite{cai2022risk}, the expected traction~\cite{Gasparino2022wayfast}, or that optimize for the CVaR of cost\cite{wang2021adaptive} both in simulation and hardware. \item A further extension of the risk-aware planner to handle epistemic uncertainty by avoiding OOD terrain with unlikely latent features.
-This approach improves the navigation success rate in simulation and reduces the number of human interventions required in hardware experiments. \end{enumerate}
+Our planner outperforms methods that assume the nominal traction~\cite{cai2022risk} or the expected traction~\cite{Gasparino2022wayfast}, and achieves improved or competitive performance compared to the method optimizing for the CVaR of cost\cite{wang2021adaptive} in both simulation and hardware. \item A further extension of the risk-aware planner to handle epistemic uncertainty by avoiding OOD terrain, which improves the navigation success rate in simulation and reduces human interventions in hardware experiments. \end{enumerate}